ValeevGroup/libintx/README.md

 # License

 LibintX is freely available under the terms of the LGPL v3+ licence.
 See the included LICENSE file for details.
-If you are interested in using TiledArray under different licensing terms, please contact us.
+If you are interested in using LibintX under different licensing terms, please contact us.

 # How to Cite